zerotier/terraform-multicloud-quickstart/README.md

 ## Configure the Quickstart repository

-Check out the source code for the quickstart and cd into the directory.
+Check out the source code for the quickstart and change into the directory.

 ```bash